markpundsack/heroku-buildpack-ruby/README.md

 * installs binaries
   * installs node if the gem execjs is detected
 * runs `rake assets:precompile` if the rake task is detected
+* runs `rake db:migrate` if the rake task is detected

 Rack (config.ru is detected)